 Lets start with the largest source out there, Airbnb.
 Airbnb got their start in the shared economy space by doing room shares and shared spaces.
 Quickly thereafter they evolved to offering whole units and homes.
 Their model is attractive to owners as there is no commitment to get started financially or long term contract.
 Anyone can basically list their space without any investment or work.
 This is great for someone looking to make some extra cash but not always great for the traveler looking to enjoy a vacation.
 Many times these rentals are not set up well or prepared for travelers.
 When it comes to the money aspect, Airbnb take on average 6% of the room rate from the owners and they add on average 12% on top of the room rate to the travelers.
 Thus leaving you the traveler paying 18% more for a rental for the convenience of using Airbnb.
 The percentages are important to understand, as that is their source of income and why communication is limited to avoid booking outside their platform.

 Next you have VRBO and HomeAway.
 I will put them together as many travelers are still unaware they are the same company.
 They are most well know for offering the whole home per their marketing campaigns and the fact they have never done shared spaces.
 VRBO and HomeAway tend to have more professionally managed homes whom commit to spend money on advertising their homes.
 Their model has adapted a lot over the years in but is now narrowed down to two options for owners.
 They can pay a one time annual subscription or a commission model.
 Both of these model require the owner makes their home online bookable on HomeAway/VRBO.
 Why is this?
-Well much like Airbnb in addition to the fees they charge owners to advertise they charge travelers a service fee.
-So as travelers are paying the added service fee, and with the commission model on HomeAway/VRBO at 10% giving as much as a 24% gap.
+Well much like Airbnb, service fees are charged to the owner and traveler.

 Travelers could pay as much as 37% more than what the owner is willing to earn for a nightly rate.